LGBTQ culture in Mexico City: Business and organizations

 Casa Frida works with approximately 300 LGBTQ asylum seekers and migrants in the city, as well as Monterrey and Tapachula.
 According to NBC News, a "campaign led by the Organization for Refuge, Asylum and Migration, or ORAM, which assists LGBTQ asylum-seekers, has launched a campaign in Mexico to raise money to offer safe shelter, food and transportation for a month to 100 LGBTQ refugees or asylum-seekers in Mexico City."

 Gay bars and nightlife

 The Zona Rosa ("Pink Zone") is the city's most prominent LGBTQ entertainment district, with many gay bars and other nightlife.

 La Cañita is a beach-themed bar and restaurant near downtown.
 Staff at La Purísima, which has been described as an "unapologetically irreverent" gay bar, dress as Catholic nuns and priests.
 Rvuelta Queer House has been described as an "artsy, queer indoor-outdoor resto-bar-community centre" with "a young heart and an old soul".
 Other gay bars have included Baños Finisterre, Club Roshell, El Nueve, Marrakech Salón, La Perla, Sodome, and Tom's Leather Bar.

+Formations of Spaces and Communities

+As with any cultural or social in-group, those within the LGBTQ+ community have different designated spaces to foster fellowship.
+Further, as the LGBTQ+ community consists of a wide variety of identities, there are also a multitude of subgroups which create their own unique spaces and communities.
+Though there are many reasons that these subgroups are formed, a prominent factor is the institutionalized fear that are perpetuated through acts of violence driven by notions of sex and gender-based phobias (i.e., hate crimes).
+However, as a reaction to these acts of discrimination, hate, or violence, LGBTQ+ individuals gravitate to forming communities of resistance.

+El Ambiente

+El ambiente, or queer space, is a distinctive sphere formed through relations—intimate, affectionate, ideological, or material—that are not seen as stereotypical from Western, heteronormative notions of gender and sexuality relations.
+This sphere, in which nontraditional relational forms such as same-sex marriage and polyamory are more openly discussed and expressed, represents a noticeable shift from Western heterosexual and cisgender spheres.
+The term queer is a Westernized one and is one that is often only used in academic settings in Mexico.
+Therefore, El Ambiente emerged as a reaction, a distinctly masculine sphere, to Westernized notions of the LGBTQ+ experience.

+Transgender Coalitions

+Within the broader LGBTQ+ community created in Mexico City, trans women in particular have worked to develop a community of resistance against the high rise in transgender genocide.
+Beyond resistance, though, they build a community in hopes of understanding what it means to be trans femme.
+Though, as the understanding of what constitutes a woman is both ample and capacious, there are several such cases of trans women forming coalitions with lesbians.
+These coalitions are formed with the knowledge that any person who identifies or presents as feminine is more at risk of facing harassment, prejudice, or femicide; the groups come together to foster community and organize political resistance.